renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 - Users can be allowed to select other [color palettes](https://www.crazyegg.com/blog/website-color-palettes/) for the visualizations.
 These palettes can include pallets that are suitable for [color blindness](https://www.color-blindness.com/), similar to [R packages for color blindness](https://www.datanovia.com/en/blog/top-r-color-palettes-to-know-for-great-data-visualization/).
 Another possibility is to use [color palettes inspired by photos of nature](https://sarahrenaeclark.com/color-palettes/).
 - Several other analyses categories and types can be added to the app.
 These extensions include analysis of Whales, MemPools, Bridges, and other networks, in comparison and conjunction with Avalanche C-Chain.
 There can even be detailed analytics for Avalanche Dapps, as the top Dapp directory, [DappRadar](https://dappradar.com/s) -as of January 2022- does not list [Avalanche Dapps](https://dappradar.com/search/avalanche), returning empty results page.
 - Sliding news tickers can be added, at least as a footer in the main Dashboard screen, that would display prices of Avalanche C-Chain tokens dynamically.
 Several Javascript libraries can be used to this end, including [react-ticker](https://github.com/AndreasFaust/react-ticker), [dynamic-marquee](https://github.com/tjenkinson/dynamic-marquee), and [react-native-text-ticker](https://github.com/deanhet/react-native-text-ticker).
-- Several other calculations, especially with respect to volatiliy, and specifically the ["VIX Fear-Greed Index"](https://youtu.be/56gI9mMOczw) calculations can be done through collecting more data with other API, such as [Binance Market Data endpoints](https://github.com/binance/binance-spot-api-docs/blob/master/rest-api.md#market-data-endpoints) and [FTX Grouped Orderbooks](https://docs.ftx.com/#grouped-orderbooks).
+- Several other calculations, especially with respect to volatiliy, and specifically the ["VIX Index"](https://youtu.be/56gI9mMOczw) and other [Fear & Greed indicators](https://money.cnn.com/data/fear-and-greed/) calculations can be done through collecting more data with other API, such as [Binance Market Data endpoints](https://github.com/binance/binance-spot-api-docs/blob/master/rest-api.md#market-data-endpoints) and [FTX Grouped Orderbooks](https://docs.ftx.com/#grouped-orderbooks).
 - Other visual analytics methods can be implemented using alternative libraries, including Python visualization/animation/storytelling libraries (such as [seaborn](https://seaborn.pydata.org/examples/index.html)) whose output may be displayed on the frontend within Avalytics.
 - Advanced data analytics methods and [machine learning (ML)](https://www.coursera.org/collections/machine-learning) algorithms, including predictive and even prescriptive analytics, can be implemented within Avalytics into the future, using some of the [top data science software libraries](https://towardsdatascience.com/8-booming-data-science-libraries-you-must-watch-out-in-2022-cec2dbb42437).
 - Computed statistics can be published on [ChainLink](Chainlink: https://chain.link) and other oracles.
 One simple example would be publishing the correlation between AVAX and ETH (or WETH.e) prices as feeds.